 Foxtail Fern Care

-If kept in pots, foxtail ferns make wonderful houseplants and can easily be brought indoors for the winter in colder climates.
+When kept in pots, foxtail fern makes a wonderful houseplant and can easily be brought indoors for the winter in colder climates.

-Foxtail ferns do well in a variety of soil types, as long as they are well-draining to avoid problems with root rot.
+Foxtail fern can handle a variety of soil types, as long as it drains well to avoid root rot.
 It favors slightly acidic soil, but this is not a hard-and-fast requirement.